ArthurCh/ocp-on-azure/README.md

 All OCP infrastructure resources created OK.
 ```

-2. Obtain the subscription ID for your Azure account.
+2. Retrieve the subscription ID for your Azure account.
 Note down the values for **id** (Subscription ID) and **tenantId** (AD Tenant ID) from the command output.
 Save the values in a file.
 ```
 # Retrieve subscription info. for your Azure account
 $ az account show
 ```

 3. Create an Azure Service Principal (SP).
 This SP will be used by the *Azure Cloud Provider* OpenShift plug-in to create persistent volumes dynamically.
 In a later step, we will define a Kubernetes *Storage Class* object for Azure disk storage and configure it as the default storage provider for persistent volumes for the OpenShift cluster.
+Specify appropriate values for **Subscription ID**, **Resource Group** and **SP Name** in the command below.
+Make sure the SP Name is unique eg., <MTC Region>-OCP-Azure-SP-<Date>
 ```
-# Create an Azure Service Principal
+# Create an Azure Service Principal.
-$ az ad sp create-for-rbac --name ocpcloudprovider --password Cl0udpr0viders3cr3t --role contributor --scopes /subscription/<Subscription ID>/resourceGroups/rh-ocp39-rg
+$ az ad sp create-for-rbac --name <SP Name> --password Cl0udpr0viders3cr3t --role contributor --scopes /subscription/<Subscription ID>/resourceGroups/<Resource Group>
 ```
-Record the output of the above command by saving it in a file.
+Save the output of the above command in a file.

 4. Login to the Bastion host VM using SSH (Terminal window).
 Install *Ansible* and *Git*.
 ```